nds-org/developer-tutorial/cloud9/README.md

 Normally, when a Docker container restarts, any changes to that container's file system are discarded.
 But what if we want to preserve some data in the container?
 A good example of this is a database container, which would be fairly useless if it did retain the data during a container restart.

 ## Docker Image
-The first thing you will need is a docker image.
-You can find plenty of images on [Docker Hub](hub.docker.com), but we've provided the most simple of examples to illustrate the process of building an image from a Dockerfile.

 You can build the **cloud9** image yourself from source by executing the following command:
 ```bash
 docker build -t cloud9 .